ember-learn/ember-blog/source/2021-10-09-the-ember-times-issue-165.md

 🎃 NOTE: THIS ISSUE IS ACTUALLY FOR 2020, BUT COMMITTING PR'S FOR ISSUE #165 TO MASTER FOR HACKTOBERFEST! 🎃

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
+Read the new RFC to deprecate `tryInvoke` 📜,
 Tips for switching from Ember Data to Ember Orbit 💡,

 READMORE